Opportunities for writers – literary journals & contests

 Up North Lit is a web-based journal for high school students in northern Minnesota and Wisconsin published by Superior High School in Wis.
-They accept prose, poetry, photography and art.
+They accept prose, poetry, photography and art and have categories for high school students and adults.
 They also print a version of the journal.

 Literary Journals – Regional

 Great Lakes Review seeks short fiction, essays and poems that have some relationship to the Great Lakes region.
 The work should be set in the region or written by writers living in the region.
 If accepted, the piece will be published on their website, and will be considered for their “best-of” print issue at the end of the year.